 Rubbermaid FreshWorks containers

-I really like these because I really found that they Prolong the life of things like berries, cilantro, parsley, lettuce, and things like that.
+I like these because they Prolong the life of things like berries, cilantro, parsley, lettuce, etc.

-For me, basically what it is is just a container.
+For me, what it is is just a container.

 Things last longer when using these.

-You want to make sure that your product is completely dry.
+You want to make sure that your product is dehydrated.

 You don’t want to prewash your items before putting them in these containers.

-If they’re a bit damp, when you bring them home from the grocery store, I recommend that you pat them dry with the paper towel first.
+If they’re a bit damp, I recommend patting them dry with a paper towel when you bring them home from the grocery store.

 Make sure you quickly look through them.